Students

 - The number of nomination seats is determined by the Inter-institutional Agreement, and no additional seats will be permitted.

-- The Nomination Form should be submitted online within the period:
+- The Nomination Form should be submitted by the Erasmus Office of the Home University to the Erasmus Office of EUC through [email protected] within the period:

 APPLICATION DOCUMENTS: